Samsung Galaxy A53 could steal new iPhone SE's thunder — here's why

 Samsung executives will take to the virtual stage today (March 17) for their third phone launch of 2022.
 And it's safe to say that buzz surrounding this latest event isn't quite at the same level for Samsung's previous phone rollout.

 Part of that is due to the nature of the different phones Samsung is announcing.
 At the last Galaxy Unpacked event in February, the phone giant showed off the Galaxy S22 lineup, ushering in its biggest flagship phones of the year.
-For Thursday's event, Samsung has already confirmed that it will take the wraps off the latest Galaxy A models, the company's midrange handsets.
+For today's event — which you can follow on our Samsung Galaxy A event live blog — Samsung has already confirmed that it will take the wraps off the latest Galaxy A models, the company's midrange handsets.

 Midrange phones typically feature pared-down specs, scaled-back features and noticeably lower prices than their flagship counterparts.
 As a result, they typically don't generate the kind of attention a flagship device might.
 Consider the Galaxy S22, which arrived after months of an every quickening drumbeat of rumors and leaks.
 There have been some leaked specs for Samsung's upcoming Galaxy A models, but nothing like the sheer volume of details that a Galaxy S launch unleashes.